pthreat/StangeMercadoPago/README.md

 NOTE: Argentina accepts two currencies, USD and ARS

+### Configuring the plugin

+Make sure that everytime you configure this plugin you clear your shop cache (See TODO list)

 ###UI MODES

 (2017-03-05) As of this date, the iframe UI mode is not working correctly (MercadoPago Problem)